-Next Court Date - July 7, 2021.
+Next Court Date - February 2, 2022.
 Please log in to the Webex meeting at 5:30 p.m.
+You will be prompted to join the Webex meeting by entering your name and email address.
 You will be placed in the waiting room until your case is called.

 JOIN WEBEX MEETING